 Serves 4 to 6

 Place the chicken thighs in a bowl.
 Drizzle with a little oil and season with salt.
-Mix to coat each piece and set aside in the refrigerator.
+Mix to coat each piece and refrigerate until needed.